schaar/voteraid-1/outline.md

   6. line to vote is too long
   7. problem with provisional ballot
   8. other
-5. Ask if user needs a responder;
+5. Ask if user needs a responder
 6. if yes, contact responders; if no, set value to resolved
 7. If responder confirms, send info to user
 8. Let us know it has been resolved or not?